open/close all folders

 - During that, Phoenix explains: "The defense's assertion is incomplete, and here's why," followed by presenting a piece of evidence.
 Exactly as you would do via green text and selecting something from the Court Record when you're playing as Phoenix!
 He's still obeying the game mechanics of his eponymous series, even as an NPC.

-- Speaking to Datz reveals why the Defiant Dragons chose an episode of The Plumed Punisher to hijack the airwaves for their announcement: Because they wanted to spite the writers for using the show as propaganda against the rebellion, not because of its high ratings.
+- Speaking to Datz reveals why the Defiant Dragons chose an episode of The Plumed Punisher to hijack the airwaves for their announcement: they wanted to spite the writers for using the show as propaganda against the rebellion, rather than taking advantage of that show's high ratings.

 - When playing as Apollo you can present the photo of his late biological father to Athena, who will comment Apollo's old man looks pretty manly.
 Apollo takes it as a personal compliment, but Athena didn't intend for it to be one.
 After a few awkward moments, she teases Apollo by asking if there was a certain compliment he wanted to hear her say about him.